fzakaria/fzakaria.com/_posts/2020-04-02-parallel-task-execution.md

 A non-parallel topological walk may result in `d -> b -> c -> a` which would take 4 _units_.

-However if we were to optimize the processing it would be posssible to do it in `[d, c] -> [b] -> [a]`; 3 _units_.
+However if we were to optimize the processing it would be possible to do it in `[d, c] -> [b] -> [a]`; 3 _units_.

-Topological sort is well understood[^1], however I was not able to find online a succint code snippet for doing so in parallel.
+Topological sort is well understood[^1], however I was not able to find online a succinct code snippet for doing so in parallel.

 {::nomarkdown}
 <div style="clear: both"/>